 The holidays are quickly approaching, but don’t let this be the only time you show your appreciation to your employees.
 Employees want to be respected in their workplace, and one of the best ways to do this is to acknowledge them for progress made and jobs well done.
 There are numerous ways to show your colleagues you’re grateful.
-A simple 'Thank you' can lead to many workplace benefits.
+A simple ‘Thank you’ can lead to many workplace benefits (also known as fringe benefits).
 Below we list 3 main benefits of employee recognition.

 1) Recognition improves employee engagement and productivity